JesseWordenMPH/MPH.GenerationIntervalCode/README.md

 5b) Repeat steps 1-4 for each combination of parameter values.
 Then store points of interest during iteration (deviations), then plot these with a heatmap (HEATMAP).

 Now, for the plotting code, there is also the option to iterrate based on the linear variable change code.
 Where we can iterrate on.
-1) Initial starting parameter, timing of an induced change, magnitude of an induced change (per timestep).
+1) Initial starting parameter 2) timing of an induced change 3) or magnitude of an induced change (per timestep).